MichaelTMiyoshi/CPPwithMiyoshi/Problems/README.md

 * I already mentioned it, but my students have access to all the goal sheets from the time they first logon to the system.
 And once I am done with this repo, everybody will have access to those goal sheets.
 At least the problems in them.

 * I am not sure that there are any new computer programming problems under the sun.
 I do not know if you can copyright simple programming problems, and I do not claim to have any exclusive rights to even the problems that I think I came up with on my own.
 I am sure most of the problems I list in this repo came from other sources in one form or another.
 If I have infringed upon anybody's copyright, please let me know so that I might correct the oversight.

+## Extra Stuff
+Mike Magruder is a friend of mine whoe who has volunteered in my class for several years.
+He put together a repository of some cool things that you can do with strings.
+You can check out the repository with this link: [StringExamples](https://github.com/mikemag/CS-Education/blob/master/Intro_CXX/StringExamples/main.cpp).